Hanging out my shingle

 My risk model here is broad.

-• There’s a risk of perpetuating or exacerbating inequality across society.
+- There’s a risk of perpetuating or worsening inequality across society.

-• We stand a good chance of losing the delicate human understanding that underpins liberal society and democracy.
+- We stand a real chance of losing the delicate human understanding that underpins liberal society and democracy.

-• We risk getting shot by autonomous weaponised drones as geopolitical tensions rise.
+- We risk getting shot by autonomous weaponized drones, or AI-engineered bioweapons, etc., as geopolitical tensions rise.

-• And there’s the looming threat of autonomous intelligent algorithms spiralling out of control and causing untold harm to humanity.
+- And there’s the looming threat of autonomous intelligent algorithms spiralling out of control and causing untold harm to humanity for their own reasons.

 We need to address all these issues, and quickly.
 The time to work on improving this situation is not after a disaster strikes, but before it does.

 There are many other massive problems in society, but this is the one that will get us first, because software moves so damn fast.
-So we need to get it solved in order to work on the others.
-And it’s something I am very qualified to help with.
+We need to get it solved in order to work on the others.

-I could benefit from ideas, collaborations, roles, co-founders, mentorship.
+I could use ideas, collaborations, roles, co-founders, mentorship.
 New contacts.
 Old contacts who didn’t know I was looking.
-I want help to work out what I do next to make a difference on that thing.
-Maybe you want to work with me?
+I want help to work out what I should do next to make a difference on that problem.
+Maybe we should work together?

 I’m open for business, up for ideas, and ready to start things.
 I’m ready to join your project.
 I’m ready to found a new project.
 I’m looking for collaborators, co-founders, and employers.
 Solve an important scientific problem?
 Persuade an important institution to change its ways?
 Build a new institution?